 If you suspect you have candida overgrowth, you’ve landed in the right place.
 Not only do I have many articles all about how to get rid of candida (including this one with my free protocol), I also teach a course on the very topic!
+If you’re delving into a candida protocol, you need to learn the seven foods to ditch on a candida diet.

 There is so much confusing info out there on how to treat this fungal overgrowth.
 And to top it all off, you need to know which foods to eat and what to avoid to support your program.
 The best anti-candida protocols involve a combo of diet, anti-microbial supplements, and leaky gut healing.